xshche05/IPP-2024-project-2/README.md

 Steps for VS Code 1.85:
 - follow https://code.visualstudio.com/docs/remote/ssh until you successfully connect VS Code and your project directory on Merlin
-- you should be now able to use the terminal in VS Code to execute commands on Merlin
+- you should be now able to use a terminal in VS Code to execute commands on Merlin
 - run `php8.3 composer.phar install` to install dependencies
 - run `php8.3 interpret.php --help` to try the project execution
 - optionally install other recommended VS Code extensions